bluepersia/gold-sight/README.md

 `

 As you can see, you need a master object for each project.
+I also recommend absolute indexes and creating helper functions that return content based on absolute indexes.
+This is far easier to reason about than mixing sheetIndex + ruleIndex etc., and it works recursively/nested.
 Ideally this master object should contain an index.
 For each test run, you can refer to things by this index.

 Next, define the assertions.